RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 yarn add https://github.com/RadicalLedger/zedeid-ss-bulk-signer
 ```

 Make sure you have a Redis server running, as BullMQ requires Redis for job queueing and processing.
-You can download and install Redis from [here](https://redis.io/downloads/) or use a cloud service like Redis Labs.
+You can download and install Redis from <a href="https://redis.io/downloads/" target="_blank">here</a> or use a cloud service like Redis Labs.

 # Usage